The Hilarious relatives-in-law. Chapter 6

 "That's right, Cardan, I see that you know it."
 His face brightened smugly.

-Later, the things happened exactly according to the logical principles.
+Later the things happened exactly according to the logical principles.
 Never again neither the relatives-in-law, nor the man himself saw neither the bottle of vodka, nor the stove top anymore.

 The deceived man, seduced by an opportunity to purchase a necessary thing for his household for a meager price, was beside himself with anger for a while.
 How could that have happened to him?
 He couldn't understand it.
 He had never received such merciless blows from his fate in his lifetime.
 Anger did not leave him neither at night, nor in the daytime.
 "Oh, bastard," he thought, "if you only get into my eyesight, I'll shake your soul out of you."
 The man went running to look for Cardan in the village but he simply disappeared like a ghost.
 "He seems to be very scared.
 He must have holed up in a secluded place somewhere, waiting for the trouble to blow over.
 That creep knows that I will not leave it like that," he consoled his vanity.

 A week passed by, then another one.
 The anger started abating, gradually changing into a state of bitterness.
 He began to feel sorry for himself, to seek excuses.
 The cheated man could not accept the fact that he was not actually the smartest, the most wise person in the world.
 However, he found an excuse for his misfortune.
-As it turned out, he accidentally trusted Cardan, haphazardly succumbed to the temptation, inadvertently paid him before he received the stove top; and these things he did despite the fact that he was aware of Cardan`s tricks and scams and knew what that man was capable of.
+It turned out that he accidentally trusted Cardan, haphazardly succumbed to the temptation, inadvertently paid him before he received the stove top; and these things he did despite the fact that he was aware of Cardan`s tricks and scams and knew what that man was capable of.
 Therefore, he could not make a slip because of his foolishness, which means he made a mistake by sheer chance.

 This time Cardan got away with it.
 He was used to living on the edge though.
 He could not live a normal, peaceful life, like most people did.
 So it was in his nature to run into trouble and to worm his way out of it.

+The relative-in-law together with the relatives-in-law went on selling unnecessary things in the household.
 Iron beds were sold to a scrap collector - it was more logical to sleep on the floor.
-Logic was not observed in the storage of food in the fridge - for that purpose was a cellar.
+Logic was not observed in the keeping of food in the fridge - for that purpose was a cellar.
 The same news is written in the newspapers as shown on television, so a TV set was unnecessary at home.
 It was as comfortable to sit on chairs as in armchairs and on sofas, so they occupied useful space in the house.

 Ultimately, the heart of the old officer could not stand such terrible illogicality and he passed away to the "other world".
 The relatives-in-law moved to his house to live with their daughter and son-in-law.
 Everything, which was possible to sell, turned out to be unnecessary for the household.
-A couple of years later they passed away to the place of "eternal peace", where they were expected by their relative-in-law.
+A couple of years later they passed away and departed to the place of "eternal peace", where they were expected by their relative-in-law.
 One of the four brothers moved to Russia, where his wife was from.
 Soon his three brothers emigrated to Russia as well.

 One day they got together and decided, "Why do we need a house in the countryside, in which no one lives?
 Let's dismantle it for building material and sell it.
 Doesn't it sound logical?"